emilier17/spiscy/README.md

 - Number of CPUs: 8

-**Differential analysis**
-Requires a minimum amount of samples per condition tested.
+**Differential analysis.**Requires a minimum amount of samples per condition tested.
 A warning will be emitted if there are too few samples for a particular statistical test.